 These individuals and organizations are rich in inspiration and leadership.
 We’re proud to celebrate their achievements and contributions to the conservation movement in America!

-RenaissanceRe is a leading, global provider of property catastrophe and specialty reinsurance and insurance, founded in Bermuda in 1993.
+RenaissanceRe Holdings Ltd. is a leading, global provider of property catastrophe and specialty reinsurance and insurance, founded in Bermuda in 1993.

-RenaissanceRe created the RenaissanceRe Risk Sciences Foundation to support advanced scientific research in natural catastrophes, the development of risk mitigation and adaptive techniques to safeguard communities, efforts that reduce the economic turmoil following disasters, and organizations that preserve coastal and other risk-exposed habitats.
-We believe in nurturing partnerships with others who share our goals, and support environmental organizations with expertise and funding.
+The RenaissanceRe Risk Sciences Foundation was created to support advanced scientific research in natural catastrophes, the development of risk mitigation and adaptive techniques to safeguard communities, efforts that reduce the economic turmoil following disasters, and organizations that preserve coastal and other risk-exposed habitats.
+The Foundation believes in nurturing partnerships with others who share their goals, and support environmental organizations, like National Wildlife Federation, with expertise and funding.

-We are proud to be the National Wildlife Federation‘s first corporate partner and also are a supporter of the Florida Wildlife Federation.
-We actively foster ongoing disaster safety education through our award-winning attraction ‘StormStruck’ at Walt Disney World and series of Risk Mitigation Leadership Forums that have been recognized by the National Hurricane Conference for their Outstanding Public Awareness Award.
+RenaissanceRe is proud to be the National Wildlife Federation‘s first corporate partner and also are a supporter of NWF’s affiliate, Florida Wildlife Federation.
+They actively foster ongoing disaster safety education through their award-winning attraction ‘StormStruck’ at Walt Disney World and series of Risk Mitigation Leadership Forums that have been recognized by the National Hurricane Conference for their Outstanding Public Awareness Award.